• About

 Instructions

-• Cover and cook on low for 8 hours, or high for 4-5 hours.
+• Cover and cook on LOW for 6-7 hours or HIGH for 4–5 hours, until the chicken is fully cooked and tender.

 Nutritional Information